-Thanks to the fearsome weather over the past few weeks any gardening time has been spent undercover in my garden shed, clearing, sorting and tidying.
-There were moments, with the full force of Storm Barney raging outside, when I feared a Wizard of Oz style take-off in the gale force winds.
-There were also moments when I feared a horror movie style savaging from the monster sized spiders crawling out from every dark corner of the shed.
-Thankfully, I have survived the storms and the spiders to tell the tale of the looking after Rootrainers, the marvels of Soft-tie and the cure for arachnophobia….
+Thanks to the fearsome weather over the past few weeks any gardening time has been spent undercover in my garden shed.
+I've been clearing, sorting and tidying.
+There were moments, with the full force of Storm Barney raging outside, when I feared a Wizard of Oz style take-off.
+There were also moments when I feared a horror movie style savaging.
+As monster sized spiders crawled out from every dark corner of the shed.
+Thankfully, I have survived the storms.
+And the spiders.
+Therefore I am able to tell the tale of the looking after Rootrainers, the marvels of Soft-tie and the cure for arachnophobia….

 The next mess to tackle was the unruly pile of bamboo canes that had somehow been interwoven with the electric strimmer cable and some nylon strawberry netting and was resembling some form of giant primary school textile project designed to teach texture and uninhibited creativity.

 Grandpa Haxnicks’ answer to this mess….try Soft-Tie!
 Small lengths of the bendy, stretchy garden tie can be tightly twisted to keep all manner of things in place.
 I still had to untangle the mess but hopefully now that all is secured such muddles will be a thing of the past.